rjmatthews62/MooCoderPy/README.md

 A double-click on an error message or stack trace in either the stack or the main terminal window will go the the relevent source code.

+## Property Editing ##
+**Project-->Get Properties** Will load all the properties of an object into the "Properties" tab.
+* Double clicking will allow editing of the property.
+* Simple types (String, Int, Float, Object) will be edited in a popup window.
+* More complicated types (Map, List) are edited in an edit window.
+The lists and maps are split into lines for ease of reading and editing.
+The extra lines will be removed on update.
+* Use  F5 to write the update back to the server.
+* List Properties can be converted to plain text for ease of editing.
+This will only work with simple lists, and will save as a flattened list of strings.
+* You can add a test command for each property page.

 ## Release History ##
+0.3.9 - Property Editing.

 0.3.8 - Readme Correction

 0.3.7 - Make stack pane sizable